SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: SLasH-DSA Attack

 \subsection{Performance Degradation \& Signature Collection}

 After a fault analysis of OpenSSL, the attacker starts the online phase of the attack, where they apply memory massaging techniques to inject a target page into the victim process.
-They then proceed to hammer the target page while continuously collecting signatures from a signing server until a timeout is reached.
+They then hammer the target page while continuously collecting signatures from the signing server until a timeout is reached.

-\paragraph{Performance Degradation} If available, OpenSSL utilizes hardware acceleration and vector instructions when signing messages with \SLHDSA.
+\paragraph{Performance Degradation.} If available, OpenSSL utilizes hardware acceleration and vector instructions when signing messages with \SLHDSA.
 This increase in performance is most notable for the lower security levels of SHA-2 and \emph{fast} variants of \SLHDSA.
-To still allow Rowhammer-induced bit flips against these variants, we slow down the signing server using a \emph{performance degradation attack}, artificially slowing down the execution of a target program, a technique also employed by related work~\cite{amerPQHammerEndtoEndKey2024,adilettaLeapFrogRowhammerInstruction2025}.
+To still allow Rowhammer-induced bit flips against these variants, the signing server is slowed down using a \emph{performance degradation attack}, artificially slowing down the execution of a target program, a technique also employed by related work~\cite{amerPQHammerEndtoEndKey2025,adilettaLeapFrogRowhammerInstruction2025}.
 In SLasH-DSA, the attacker occupies the victim's core by using the \var{stress} tool, which spawns a parameter-dependent number of CPU intensive worker threads.
-Depending on the parameter set, we use as little as 10 workers for the 192s variant of \SLHDSA{} we up to 999 workers for the 128f variant.
-In scenarios where this amount of additional CPU load is unacceptable, performance degradation attacks like \tech{HyperDegrade}~\cite{aldayaHyperDegradeGHzMHz2022} or \tech{Controlled Preemption}~\cite{DBLP:conf/asplos/ZhuCZF25} pose viable alternatives.
+Depending on the parameter set, they use as little as 15 workers for the ``small'' variants of \SLHDSA{} and 63 workers for the ``fast'' variants.
+In scenarios where this amount of additional CPU load is unacceptable, performance degradation attacks like \tech{HyperDegrade}~\cite{aldayaHyperDegradeGHzMHz2022} or \tech{Controlled Preemption}~\cite{zhuControlledPreemptionAmplifying2025} pose viable alternatives.

-\paragraph{Collecting Signatures} The attacker now collects signatures from the signing server.
+\paragraph{Collecting Signatures.} The attacker now collects signatures from the signing server while concurrently hammering the target memory region.
 Due to the performance degradation attack, signing times are significantly prolonged.
-Depending on the parameter set, the attacker collects between one and three signatures per minute.
+In our evaluation, depending on the parameter set, signature collection rates range from approximately 95 to 1917 signatures per hour.
+Given the spatial locality of Rowhammer-induced bit flips within DRAM rows, the attacker seeks corrupted signatures where faults affect the same \WOTSP{} instance across multiple signature attempts, as these enable the tree grafting attack described below.
+The \tech{Swage} framework orchestrates this process, coordinating the Hammerer module's memory access patterns with signature collection until the configured timeout is reached.